dflock/duncanlock.net/content/draft-posts/environment/how-to-shave-for-10-per-year-and-save-the-earth.rst

 Everytime you buy something, you feed a giant globe spanning supply chain monster.

-What you happen if Everyone Did That?
+What would happen if Everyone Did That?
 ---------------------------------------

 Things to live by